 - Use a stitch marker to mark the first stitch.

-- Invisible joins are used throughout.
-Alternatively you may join any way you prefer.
+- We use invisible joins throughout.
+Alternatively, you may join any way you prefer.

 - Always check your stitch count to ensure you don’t miss or add any stitches.

-- Stitch count is shown at the end of each round in bold.
+- Pattern shows stitch count at the end of each round in bold.

 Not important, but to meet the same measurements the 1st round diameter measures approx. 2.5cm (1”) once joined and pulled closed.